trqmhd/reorg-case-study/README.md

 - Current strategies of RDBMS-db/table can be used for raw purpose.
 Once getting familiar with the data and its relation, we'll have another db/table for production where relationships between different entities and model are well defined and structured to ensure data consistency and integrity.

-*Because of time constraints and the nature/purpose of case-study, I've just keep it very simple.
+*Because of time constraints and the nature/purpose of case-study, I've just kept it very simple.

 ---